 Let’s remember a few basics of STEAM.

-6 Ways STEAM Helps Remote Learning Courses
+6 Ways STEAM Helps Remote Learning Courses For Educators

 - STEAM means that the lesson is interdisciplinary.
 Educators shouldn’t feel like they’re isolated in a silo.
 Instead, embrace that the concept comes from four industries meaning that teachers can utilize them all at once.

 - STEAM activates creativity and innovation.
 Some feel like standards confine the imagination, to which I will argue that their toolbox needs a little updating.
 Remote learning, it’s more than videos and electronic worksheets.
 It’s the ability to transform students into thinkers where the lessons are self-centered.
 This is where the “A” for the Arts comes in!